Yerlanalim/blvl-10-06/public/terms/privacy-notice.md

 ## 6. Data Sharing and Disclosure

 We may share information with:
-- Service providers (Paddle, Supabase, AI services)
+- Service providers (Payment processor, Supabase, AI services)
 - Legal authorities when required
 - Educational partners with your consent
 - Anonymized data for research purposes